letovesnoi/machine-learning/projects/capstone/capstone_report.md

 <!-- - _Are there further improvements that could be made on the algorithms or techniques you used in this project?_ -->
 <!-- - _Were there algorithms or techniques you researched that you did not know how to implement, but would consider using if you knew how?_ -->
 <!-- - _If you used your final solution as the new benchmark, do you think an even better solution exists?_ -->

+After getting two groups of spectra by approved network run DEREPLICATOR for cyclic spectra against cyclic compounds and linear against linear separately.
+Compare FP and elapsed time for these results and for DEREPLICATOR on full set of spectra.

 <!-- ----------- -->